sveltejs/svelte/packages/svelte/messages/client-warnings/warnings.md

+## bindable_prop_not_reactive

+> The `%name%` prop was passed an object that isn't reactive yet was marked as bindable.
+The object should be either made reactive using `$state` or should contain properties that have a `set` accessor.

 ## hydration_attribute_changed

 > The `%attribute%` attribute on `%html%` changed its value between server and client renders.
 The client value, `%value%`, will be ignored in favour of the server value